 Broadcaster and journalist Joan Bakewell presents radio and television programmes as diverse as Sky Arts' Portrait Artist of the Year to Radio 4’s Inside the Ethics Committee.
 She also appears BBC2’s The Daily Politics Show, Radio 4’s Saturday Live, Classic FM and LBC Radio.
 For many years she presented the Radio 3 series Belief.

-Joan has now presented two series of Portrait Artist of the Year and two series of Landscape Artist of the Year, both for Sky Arts.
+Joan has now presented two series of Portrait Artist of the Year and has presented Landscape Artist of the Year, both for Sky Arts.

 She has also presented a number of Panorama programmes for BBC1, including Our Dirty Nation, Old, Drunk and Disorderly?, in which she investigated the hidden problem of alcohol abuse in older people, and The Generation Game, in which she explored the challenges ahead in caring for an ageing population.
-Joan also presented the BBC Radio 4 documentaries, Suppose I Lose It and We Need To Talk About Death.
+Joan also presented a recent BBC Radio 4 documentary on Dementia, Suppose I Lose It.

 Joan presented two series for Classic FM, Joan Bakewell's Lovers which explored the love lives of classical music's great composers and performers.